dingzhang2023/ultimate-react-course/notes.md

     > 7. Name a component according to **what it does** or **what it displays**.
 Don't be afraid to using long component names
     > 8. Never declare a new component inside a component, always declare it outside and import it
     > 9. **Co-locate components inside the same file**.
 Dont sperate components into different files too early.

+-   Props as an API

+    > Props related to flexibility and reusability, need to find a balance between flexibility and complexity

+-   Props validation

+    > 1. PropTypes is a built-in library for validating props
+    > 2. Typescript can get this job done, if you use it

+-